By Subodh Kumar, Principal Engineer, WaveMaker

 Performance gains in load times

 In WaveMaker, as soon as the user makes a deployment request for Angular profile, the Brotli compressed files are generated.
-Since the compression is part of the build process, when a request for resources is made by the app, the files are readily available and shared.
+Since the generation of compression is part of the build process, when a request for resources is made by the app, the files are readily available and shared.
 This results in no additional runtime cost at the server.

 Below is the comparison of resources for a sample app developed in WaveMaker, which will show the difference in the resource size.